 John Brown conducted his racing empire along the same lines as his business empire: nothing was to be done by halves; he brooked no outside interference, and his word to his employees was to be taken as a command to be obeyed.
 Brown conducted two thoroughbred studs, the main one at Wills Gully, Singleton, and the other at Darbarlara, Gundagai, and he derived great pleasure from his occasional visits to these holdings in the company of his select friends.
 There were hundreds of horses running loose at these properties and although he only ever raced a fraction of them, rarely did he sell any.
 In fact, many were never broken-in at all.
 He was determined not to run the risk of being defeated by a horse of his own breeding in the ownership of someone else.

 Frank Marsden, when he was Brown’s trainer, often toured the paddocks to select likely prospects and some were four or five-year-olds before they felt the touch of a man.
 On one occasion, Marsden brought back a real brumby, which he eventually broke-in and registered as Prince Sandy.
 Prince Sandy was a five-year-old before he ever raced but managed to run second in The Metropolitan of 1921 and was the horse that H.R.H.
 The Prince of Wales rode on the famous occasion he turned up at early morning trackwork at Randwick.
-I think the only man that got the occasional concession from Brown was Bob Skelton; he managed to race some horses of John Brown’s breeding on the old pony courses.
-As such they didn’t represent a threat to Brown because they were ineligible to be raced on registered tracks.
-Skelton was known as ‘Baron Junior’.
+I think the only man that got the occasional concession from Brown was the colourful and likeable Bob Skelton, the so-called Pony King who for a time was the chairman of the Pony Owners and Trainers’ Association; he successfully raced some horses of John Brown’s breeding on the old pony courses.

 It was with his various trainers that John Brown’s ineffable charm was most evident.
 Frank McGrath was just one of many to train Brown’s horses over the years, and, although on and off, he lasted longer than most.
 Ike Earnshaw was the first and along with McGrath came the likes of Stan Lamond, Albert Wood, James Barden, Frank Marsden, Ike Andrews and Joe Burton.
 The Baron argued with them all and changing trainers seemed to be as much of a hobby with him as the actual racing of horses.
 He sacked Joe Burton because old Joe had the temerity to tell him that one of them wasn’t much good.
+John Brown also argued with his jockeys quite often.
+There was the occasion at Randwick when one of his riders rode a particularly ill-judged race.
+When asked by a friend what he thought of the jockey’s execution, Brown drily responded: “I’m all for it!”
 Brown’s most famous split, however, involved the parting of the ways with Frank Marsden, the man who trained Brown’s second Derby winner, Richmond Main.

 John Brown died in March 1930 at the age of seventy-nine in his unpretentious home in Newcastle, leaving a personal estate valued for probate at £640,380.
 Brown left shares in J. and A. Brown to his general manager Thomas Armstrong and Sir Adrian Knox as tenants in common, to carry on the firm under the same name during the lifetime of his brother, Stephen.
 It is worth remarking that in true Scots’ fashion despite their differences at times, brother William had bequeathed his estate to John when he pre-deceased him in 1927.
 At the time of his death, John Brown owned well over two hundred broodmares.
 The subsequent disbandment of his stud and stable for quite modest prices was an event that scarcely brought much regret to the Australian breeding industry, although Brown’s death wasn’t quite the end of the line insofar as Brown money expended on Turf affairs was concerned.
 As we shall see in the course of this narrative, quite a bit of that fortune was to be squandered – in a manner quite uncharacteristic of the Scots – during the ‘thirties through the misadventures of the hapless Allan Cooper.